-Content management, as the concept suggests, involves the creation, deletion, modification, and curtailment of the content that aims at serving myriads of purposes.
-A Content Management System (CMS) is a system working in compliance with the organization’s policies towards content creation and its specialized modification.
-The Content Management System both primarily and collectively caters to the needs of an organization to foster the collaborative spirit detailing the enforcement of the design norms, upkeep of the user-interface and a healthy communicational interchange across all the virtual platforms.
+Content management, as the concept suggests, involves the creation, deletion, modification, and curtailment of content that aims at serving myriads of purposes.
+A Content Management System (CMS) is a system working in compliance with the organization’s policies toward content creation and its specialized modification.
+The Content Management System both primarily and collectively caters to the needs of an organization to foster the collaborative spirit detailing the enforcement of the design norms, upkeep of the user interface, and a healthy communicational interchange across all the virtual platforms.

 The 4 mainstream divisions of a Content Management System are Authoring, Workflow management, safekeeping, and dissemination.
 The first part includes the operations mainly revolving around allocating and glamourizing the digital content in an organizational database.
 The subsequent phase is all about warranting the distribution of content across one or multiple platforms as directed by the organization.

-The third phase involves safe storage of the content is created and/or updated format and its access for the appropriate references.
+The third phase involves safe storage of the content created and/or updated format and its access to the appropriate references.
 It’s during this phase that the organization develops various ways to reference the content for its regular and occasional purposes.
-The fourth phase takes the initiatives of publishing digital content from the database.
-The Content Management Systems tend to vary across the digital media in terms of features and price.
+The fourth phase takes the initiative of publishing digital content from the database.
+Content Management Systems tend to vary across digital media in terms of features and price.